ICodeForCoffee/PythonSandbox/README.md

 Puzzles for the application are [located in a folder](https://github.com/ICodeForCoffee/PythonSandbox/tree/main/SudokuPuzzles).

+To call the application use `python sudoku.py -file PUZZLE_TO_TEST`.
+Debugging messages can be be turned off with `-O`.

 ## VectorizationVsLoops.py - Vectorization vs Loops

 A file that explores the difference between array vectorization and using a for loop to populate values into an array.
 For some reason the first time you run vectorization it's a little slow compared to when the technique is called again.